Welcome to today's edition of the Rush 24-7 podcast.

 It's the government.

-And so what we need to do uh to handle inflation, we need to have a sensible monetary policy.
+And so what we need to do to handle inflation, we need to have a sensible monetary policy.

-And there's a fixed amount of money in the monopoly game.
+A lot of people have a monopoly game and there's a fixed amount of money in the monopoly game.

-Now imagine somebody charges, oh, I don't know, $20,000 or let's let's say uh five thousand dollars for boardwalk.
+Now imagine somebody charges, oh, I don't know, $20,000 or let's say $5,000 for a boardwalk.

 Well, boardwalk prices will go up, but not every single price.